 This change in numbers is primarily due to a change in German corporate culture.
 There is a growing awareness in corporate Germany that long-lasting cartel infringements typically create damages and thus harm to those purchasing cartelised products or services.
 As these damages typically reduce profits, it is generally considered that the management of a corporation is under a legal duty to evaluate the possibilities to recover damages from those inflicting the harm.
 In many cases, this evaluation will lead to the conclusion that it is in the company’s interest (and in the interest of its shareholders) to seek compensation.
 This is in sharp contrast to an attitude prevailing perhaps a decade ago according to which antitrust damage claims should be avoided as the claimant itself could also become subject to antitrust charges.
 The change in culture is probably best illustrated by Deutsche Bahn AG, the state-owned railway company.
 Although being itself charged with antitrust infringements, Deutsche Bahn started to vigorously enforce cartel damage claims.
 This example has been followed by a number of large corporations that, like Deutsche Bahn, created their own in-house departments dealing with cartel damage claims.
 The result of this development is an increased number of claims, many of which are dealt with in private settlements but an increasing number of them end up in court.

-With the 9th Amendment of the ARC the German legislator introduced a significant amount of changes to the substantive and procedural rules governing private antitrust litigation in Germany to implement the Damages Directive.
-Unlike in other European jurisdictions, implementation of the Directive did not establish but improved the system of private antitrust enforcement.
+Without a doubt, the German legislator will be required to introduce a significant amount of changes to the substantive and procedural rules governing private antitrust litigation in Germany.
+Unlike in other European jurisdictions, implementation of the Directive3 will not establish but improve the system of private antitrust enforcement.
 It seems unlikely that the German legislator will meet the Directive’s deadline as only a first internal draft from the Ministry of Economics had been made public when this article went to press.

-It is widely expected that significant changes to procedural rules were introduced in order to comply with the Directive's provisions on the disclosure of evidence.
-Before, there were no specific rules on evidence for private antitrust litigation.
-Plaintiffs therefore had to rely on a couple of rarely used provisions which, in theory, allow courts to order defendants or third parties to produce specific documents.4 As the German judicial culture, like in most ‘continental' European countries, is rather opposed to disclosure, these rules have been sparsely used thus far.
+It is widely expected that significant changes to procedural rules will have to be introduced in order to comply with the Directive’s provisions on the disclosure of evidence.
+Currently, there are no specific rules on evidence for private antitrust litigation.
+Plaintiffs therefore have to rely on a couple of rarely used provisions which, in theory, allow courts to order defendants or third parties to produce specific documents.4 As the German judicial culture, like in most ‘continental’ European countries, is rather opposed to disclosure, these rules have been sparsely used thus far.
 Implementation of the Directive with respect to disclosure of evidence will bring about fundamental changes, if not a small revolution.
-Regarding disclosure, the German legislator did not merely copy the approach in article 5 of the Damages Directive.
-To the surprise of many, already the first informal draft opted for a substantive claim to have certain documents disclosed.
-This follows a similar approach chosen when implementing the IP Enforcement Directive into German law.
-Apparently, this served as a kind of road map to the disclosure rules in the modified Act on Restraints of Competition.
-As these changes will be of a procedural nature, they will affect litigation that starts after 26 December 2016.

 Direct and indirect plaintiffs